justicephysics/humanos2.0/canal-dogma.md

 ---

+> **📖 Before you read this page:** The Canal Dogma is a *belief* — a human story that creates narrow channels.
+But the underlying mechanism is a *physical law* — the Canal Ontology.
+If you haven’t already, [read the Canal Ontology first](canal-ontology) to understand the science behind the dogma.

 ## What Is the Canal Dogma?

 **Canal Dogma:** The unquestioned assumption that packing more into a smaller space — more transistors, more people, more resources into fewer hands — is the only path to efficiency, progress, and excellence.